 Honey Cranberry Relish is part of the Thanksgiving tradition in our home.
+Toss aside the can of cranberry sauce jello and try something new and fresh this Thanksgiving.
 Personally, I prefer it when some of the cranberries remain whole.
-I love when the orange zest adds that layer of of brightness in contrast with the bitter cranberry.
+I like my cranberry relish with some substance.
+I love it when the orange zest adds that layer of brightness in contrast with the bitter cranberry.
 Using raw honey in place of sugar adds depth to the flavor and rounds out the relish.
 Pairing the right honey is simple.
 Use Autumn, Buckwheat or Cherry Almond to perfectly compliment the tartness of the cranberries.

-Ever wonder who put the cranberry in Thanksgiving?
-While there is no photographic proof (instagram wasn’t yet invented in the 1600’s) it is told that cranberries grew wild in the northeast and pacific northwest and the Native American people used cranberry for sustenance and to make dye for rugs and blankets.
+Ever wonder who popularized cranberries at Thanksgiving time?
+While there is no photographic proof (Instagram wasn’t yet invented in the 1600s) it is told that cranberries grew wild in the northeast and pacific northwest and the Native American people used cranberry to add healthy sustenance to a holiday gathering.
+They also used cranberries to make dye for rugs and blankets.

 Adapting our Honey Cranberry Relish

-How do you like your relish?
-A little sweeter, or more tangy?
+How do you like your cranberry sauce?
+A little sweeter, or tangier?
 Feel free to change it up!
-Call to your inner chef come out and play and mix up this recipe.
-Here are some ideas–
+Call your inner chef out to play and mix up this recipe.
+Here are some ideas:

 - Use lemons and limes and grapefruit (mix it up to your liking)